khaled196/project-1-report/paper.md

     Write up any future work
 -->

-The GA4GH developed a standard schema for sharing the phenotypic data, including the phenotypic features [4], and the individual’s observable traits such as the signs, symptoms, and disease type [5].
-Those features are used by researchers and clinicians for computational analysis to build data biobanks and databases and use phenotypic information to help in diagnosing and searching for various health cases like cancer and other diseases [4].
+The GA4GH developed a standard schema for sharing the phenotypic data, including the phenotypic features [4](https://doi.org/10.1101/2021.11.27.21266944), and the individual’s observable traits such as the signs, symptoms, and disease type [5](https://doi.org/10.1038/s41587-022-01357-4).
+Those features are used by researchers and clinicians for computational analysis to build data biobanks and databases and use phenotypic information to help in diagnosing and searching for various health cases like cancer and other diseases [4](https://doi.org/10.1101/2021.11.27.21266944).

+I will talk for the data set they provid metadata with some information for the samples we extracted them in the phenopaket standard

-We followed the GA4GH Biosample schema [6] to develop the cnv-phenopacket Python tool.
+We followed the GA4GH Biosample schema [6](https://doi.org/10.1002/ggn2.202200016) to develop the cnv-phenopacket Python tool.
 The tool extracts the phenotypic features from the 1000HG input metadata file and uses the GA4GH Biosample schema to build the phenotypic output file (Figure 2) from the input metadata tab separated value (TSV) file.

 I NEED BETTER FIGURE AND BETTER DISCTIPTION